rabidaudio/rabidaudio/archived.md

 - [a colorful pixel EQ visualizer](https://github.com/rabidaudio/equalizer-display) for playing music over Bluetooth
 - [an airhorn sound effect](https://github.com/rabidaudio/new-order) that would go off every time FIXD Automotive received a new order
-- [a silly little toy](https://github.com/rabidaudio/dizzy-cat) that meows when you turn it upside down
+- [a silly toy](https://github.com/rabidaudio/dizzy-cat) that meows when you turn it upside down
 - [a 3d-printed replacement](https://github.com/rabidaudio/washer-handle) for my broken washing machine handle
-- [an ultraviolet LED skincare device](https://github.com/rabidaudio/skin-therapy) that some doctor wanted to prototype
+- [an ultraviolet LED skincare device](https://github.com/rabidaudio/skin-therapy) that a local doctor wanted to prototype

 ## Libraries